This picture's apparently good for scaring mice...

 My favorite amp is my black padded vinyl-covered Kustom B200 (100W RMS), which is of course, much too loud for the neighbors, but not loud enough for large gigs.
 It's semi-retired right now.
 My current (and relatively long-standing) musical interests are rockabilly, electric guitar blues, and 60's, 70's and 80's rock, though nothing at all disco-ish or rap-ish.
 I'm not playing with any band currently, but I do play frequently for my own enjoyment.

-At home, I run the free unix operating system FreeBSD 4.11-STABLE on my old Pentium (s-l-o-w!
-But faster than Windows on the same machine), and FreeBSD 6.3-RELEASE in a Parallels virtual machine on my AMD64 system, and 6.3-STABLE on a Dell dual-core AMD-64 system.
+At home, I run the free unix operating system FreeBSD 4.11-STABLE on my old Pentium 233 (this machine was finally retired when it died), and FreeBSD 6.4-STABLE in a Parallels virtual machine on my AMD64 system, and 6.4-STABLE on a Dell Poweredge dual-core AMD-64 system.

 I'm published in at least one textbook on management and in several journals and proceedings.
 My undergraduate degree was in journalism and industrial management (double major) and a few years after that I earned my MBA.
 I'm ABD on a Ph.D.
 (Candidate in Philospophy) in marketing, which provided me with a lot of methods classes and marketing/psychology theory.
 I enjoy studying statistics and statistical computing, as a result, which shouldn't seem strange given all the stat and methodology courses I've had to take at the graduate level.